SterlingYM/astroPIPS/README.md

 # getPeriod2
 A more advanced version of getPeriod.
 Determines the period of short-period variable stars from sky-survey-type data (i.e. widely separated photometry).
-This code is under development.
+This code is under development and this documentation may be outdated.

 Yukei S. Murakami<br>
 sterling.astro@berkeley.edu